LucDupAtGitHub/PDBP/README.md

 [info] Running examples.program.main.function.FibonacciMain
 please type an integer
 20
-it's fibonacci value is 6765
+the fibonacci value of the integer is 6765
 [success] Total time: 5 s, completed Jan 27, 2018 8:56:12 PM
 ```